-As Shopify was designed primarily as an ecommerce platform, it is not surprising that the majority of their features are aimed at ecommerce.
-Even with the basic package, you get a large range of features built in to the platform as standard and as you move on to the larger packages, you do get more features.
+As Shopify was designed primarily as an ecommerce platform, it is not surprising that the majority of its features are aimed at ecommerce.
+Even with the basic package, you get a large range of features built into the platform as standard and as you move on to the larger packages, you do get more features.

 - Dropshipping Integration

 - Product Reviews

 - Digital Products

 - Gift Vouchers